Programs

 The Curriculum

-Some of the goals of the curriculum are:- To encourage children to be actively involved in the learning process.
+- To encourage children to be actively involved in the learning process.

-- To prompt children to think creatively.
+- To prompt children to think critically and creatively.

 - To encourage children to become curious and enthusiastic learners.